Mercy Research Leadership

 Jana joined Mercy Research in January 2018, bringing a wealth of experience from her long tenure with Mercy.
 She began her career at Mercy in December 2001 in clinic finance in Springfield, and later transitioned to clinic administration where she supported financial analysis.
 For nearly 11 years prior to her role in Mercy Research, Jana managed the Springfield finance hub.
 She holds a BS in accounting from Southwest Baptist University in Bolivar, MO, and is a Certified Public Accountant.

-Amy Taylor – Director of Clinical Research, Non-Oncology
+Amber Fifer, PharmD – Director of Clinical Research, Non-Oncology

 Laurie Nightengale, MD - Director of Clinical Research, Oncology

 Laurie joined Mercy Research in October 2022, bringing over 14 years of extensive research experience.
 Her background includes managing Phase II-IV clinical trials, developing and expanding multiple biorepositories, and creating translational research protocols.
 She has also managed several mRNA vaccine trials and developed protocols for investigator-initiated research trials.
-Laurie holds a BS in exercise science/kinesiology from Kansas State University, a master’s of science in international public health and development law from Tulane University School of Law, and a medical degree from All Saints University School of Medicine.
+Laurie holds a BS in exercise science/kinesiology from Kansas State University, a Master of Science in international public health and development law from Tulane University School of Law, and a medical degree from All Saints University School of Medicine.

 Carla Kurkjian, MD – Mercy Oncology - Oklahoma City